What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 You Need to Have Lived in Your Home For At Least Two Years Out of The Last Five

-The IRS states that you don’t have to occupy your primary residence in two consecutive years as long as it's any two out of the last five years.
+The IRS states that you don't have to occupy your primary residence for two consecutive years as long as it's two out of the last five years.

 You Didn't Claim an Exclusion For a Different Home Recently

-The tax rate you pay on your capital gains depends in part on how long you hold the asset before selling.
+The tax rate you pay on your capital gains depends partly on how long you hold the asset before selling.

 The IRS only allows you to claim this exemption every two years.

-So, if you sold another property in the last two years, which also qualified for a long-term capital gain exemption, you cannot make the claim for your most recent sale.
+So, you cannot claim your most recent sale if you sold another property in the last two years, which also qualified for a long-term capital gain exemption.

 Remember to File For Your Exclusion For That Tax Year

-Keep in mind that you have a limited time to sell your house from the day you move out to qualify for an exclusion.
+Remember that you have a limited time from the day you move out to sell your house to qualify for an exclusion.

 Can You Qualify for the Capital Gains Tax Exemption If You Didn't Meet the Requirements?